diff --git a/licenses/incava-diff.txt b/licenses/incava-diff.txt

 -/** A class to compare vectors of objects.
 The result of comparison

-- is a list of change
+- is a list of change objects which form an

 - edit script.
 The objects compared are traditionally lines